pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/1-concepts-and-setup.md

 In this step you've learned about:

-- AndroidTv and it's concepts
+- Android TV and it's concepts
 - The codelab checkpoint_0 base
-- How to connect to AndroidTv devices and deploy apks
+- How to connect to Android TV devices and deploy apks

 ### Next up